MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

 - Format data by examples can format one text, number, or date at a time.
 More complex structures like arrays aren't supported.

-- Format data by examples isn't available in environments based in South Africa, GCC, GCC High, and DoD.
+- Format data by examples isn't available in environments based in South Africa, GCC High, and DoD.

 ### See also